aehernandez/Accordion-Master/README.md

 accordion-hero
 ==============

-You're a hero accordian to me.
+You're a hero accordion to me.
 A arduino/python hack.